 For Independent ATM deployers, with most of their ATMs located at or near convenience and leisure locations, ATM withdrawals were up $123 million month on month, a 17.9% increase on April 2020, but, after a much larger fall in April, nonetheless just half the levels seen a year ago.

-While ATM cash withdrawals require a purposeful visit to a cash machine, you could argue that cash out at a retailers’ point of sale is more of a discretionary cash withdrawal and therefore perhaps more likely to be cash out for spending as opposed to storing, a little cash in hand to buy a paper, coffee, or perhaps for the kid’s pocket money (although potentially all these could and often are transacted electronically).
+While ATM cash withdrawals require a purposeful visit to a cash machine, you could argue that cash out at a retailers’ point of sale is more of a discretionary cash withdrawal and therefore perhaps more likely to be cash out for spending as opposed to storing, a little cash in hand to buy a See Banknote paper.
+More, coffee, or perhaps for the kid’s pocket money (although potentially all these could and often are transacted electronically).
 If this is the case, then perhaps debit card cash out provide the strongest glimmer of hope for cash use.
 In May, cash out values grew by $126 million to $582 million, up 27.5% on the previous month, albeit from a low base.
 In May 2019, $1,217 million was withdrawn at point of sale, so the 2020 figures are less than half!

 Perhaps a good thing, growth of cash advances on credit cards was more subdued, up just 5.3% month on month to $348 million, consistent with the move to pay down credit card debt, but also possibly with fewer gaming venues enticing spending beyond ones means!